twitchyliquid64/pushtart/README.md

 ### HTTPProxy

 When enabled, HTTPProxy can act as a reverse proxy for you based on domain.
 Mappings between domains and target webserver addresses can be managed via commands, or be automatically added by a tart (see documentation about the tartconfig file).

+Other features become available through the HTTPProxy - including a status page and a JSON-RPC2 api.

 The full reference for this extension can be found in the wiki: [HTTPProxy](https://github.com/twitchyliquid64/pushtart/wiki/HTTPProxy)